-DIY Blends and applications for Eczema
+DIY Blends and Application for Eczema

 Here are three great treatments for eczema that you can do in the comfort of your own home!
 You can use essential oils to help treat and soothe the symptoms of your condition.

-If you are experiencing any discomfort, itchiness, or swelling, this is a great recipe that you can use to help treat your symptoms at home.
+If you are experiencing any discomfort, itchiness, or swelling, this is a great recipe that you can use to help treat your symptoms at home:

 - Place your essential oils in a non-reactive bowl and mix well.

-You can use this compress twice daily.
+- Use this compress twice daily.

 Use this lotion to help alleviate symptoms such as itchiness, dryness, flaking, and cracking on the skin.
 You will need good-quality vitamin E as the base of this lotion.